 To revoke a Share Links, head over to Sharing and click the Revoke button at the far right of the Share Link to be removed.
 You can use the internal note to quickly identify the correct link.
 Next, click the Revoke button.

 The Revoke all button can be used to instead delete all of the Share Links visible.

 By default, password protection of Share Links is optional.
 For greater security, administrators may elect to require that all new Share Links be password protected by enabling the security setting at Settings > Security > Password protect all Share Links.

 Administrators can audit their existing shares for password protection by heading to Sharing and reviewing the SECURITY column for each Share Link.

 “With great power comes great responsibility.”
 Share Links are extremely powerful; however, they also come with risks.
 Once a Share Link is created, those files are accessible to anyone with the URL until the Share Link expires or is manually revoked.
 To help administrators manage this, Files.com lets administrators control exactly which users have the ability to create Share Links.

-Access to creating Share Links is controlled at the user level, and by default is disabled for all new users.
+Access to creating Share Links is controlled at the user level, and by default is enabled for all new users.
 Administrators can adjust this setting for any user at Settings > Users > [username] > Share Link Permission.